OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Troubleshooting.md

 ### My Omega doesn't reboot after installing the update, it just turns off

 Some Omega2+ models may not reboot automatically with the factory firmware.
-If your Omega's LED turns off and remains off for 15 seconds or more at the end of the firmware update, you will need to manually reboot it.
+If your Omega's LED turns off and remains off at the end of the firmware update, you will need to manually reboot it.

 To manually reboot your Omega, briefly disconnect the power and reconnect it.
 This can also be accomplished by toggling the power switch on the Expansion, Mini, or Power Dock.
 Your Omega will then boot and complete the update.
 It will be ready for use when the LED stops flashing and remains solid.